Radon monitor in the home

 What is Radon?

 Radon is a naturally occurring, colourless, odourless, radioactive gas.
-It's formed by the decay of minute amounts of uranium that are present in all rocks, soils, brick and concrete.
-Radon can be found everywhere outdoors in the UK and can potentially accumulate indoors too.
-It's unlikely to cause any harm, however, it's important to survey and measure the exposure levels and take action where necessary.
+It's made from the decay of tiny amounts of uranium found in rocks, soils, bricks, and concrete.
+Radon can be found outdoors everywhere in the UK and can potentially accumulate indoors too.
+While it's unlikely to cause harm, it's important to measure exposure levels and take action if necessary.

 What are we doing about Radon?